 During the Annual Surveys of centralized cargo monitoring and control systems, general examinations are to be carried out.
 In cases where appropriate records of daily checks and periodical maintenance have been kept, some of these tests may be dispensed with at Surveyor discretion.

-2.3.3 Occasional Surveys\
+2.3.3 Occasional Surveys

 During Occasional Surveys, inspections, tests or investigations are to be carried out on necessary items according to individual cases to the satisfaction of Surveyors.
-To implement the survey, in lieu of the traditional ordinary surveys where a surveyor is in attendance, the Society may approve survey methods which it considers to be appropriate.